TimoGuy/BTZC_game_engine/README.md

         - [x] Can enter into fly cam when right clicking on background.
             - Add flag for whether mouse is hovering over the game viewport specifically.

-1. Get jolt physics working with renderer.
+1. DONE: Get jolt physics working with renderer.
     - [x] Setup jolt physics world (simple singlethreaded job system for now).
     - [x] Create CharacterVirtual cylinder (exactly like tuned jolt physics example).
     - [x] MISSING!!!!
 Add Pre physics update pass (or use as the pre physics scripts) that runs the ExtendedUpdate() that all the CharacterVirtual objects need to run.